ekkus93/sparkle_motion/docs/NOTEBOOK_AGENT_INTEGRATION.md

 	- Stage progress table that binds the `/status` response to rows with timestamps, durations, and pass/fail badges.
-	- Asset accordion with tabs for base images, dialogue/TTS clips, video clips, assembly outputs, and QA reports.
+	- Asset accordion with tabs for base images, dialogue/TTS clips, video clips, assembly outputs, and reviewer notes/manual checklists.
 Each tab fetches the matching manifest and renders thumbnails/players via `widgets.Image`, `widgets.Audio`, or `IPython.display.Video`.
 	- Alert banner that flips red if the latest StepExecutionRecord reports